Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Introduction

-the uniqueness of solutions is known for the sublinear case $0\le q<N$ in \cite{Tso1990}.
-For the linear case $q=N$, this is the eigenvalue problem of Monge-Ampère equation which was first studied in \cite{lions1985two}.
-For the superlinear case $q>N$, Huang studied the situation $N=2$ and obtained the uniqueness results on bounded smooth uniformly convex domain in \cite{huang2019uniqueness}.
-In terms of general symmetric convex domain in $\mathbb{R}^2$, uniqueness of the solutions is deduced by a recent result by Cheng, Huang, and Xu, see \cite{2023Huang}.

-1.2. \textbf{Main results.} In this paper, we study the uniqueness of solutions to finsler $p$-Laplacian equation.
-Our results are as follows. \begin{theorem} Let $p>\frac{3}{2}$, $N\geq 2$, $p-1<q<Q_{0,p}$.
+\textbf{1.2.
+Main results.} In this article, we will study the uniqueness of positive solutions to finsler $p$-Laplacian equation \eqref{eq2}.
+Our results are as follows. \begin{theorem} Let $\frac{3}{2}<p<2$, $N\geq 2$ and $p-1<q<Q_{0,p}$.
 Let $\Omega\subset\mathbb{R}^N$ be an open bounded connected domain of class $C^2$ such that the Dirichlet problem

-has a unique positive solution $u$ which is nondegenerate.
+has a unique positive solution $u$ that is non-degenerate.